Dead algae but pool still cloudy?

 Algae cells are microscopic, but during a bloom there are billions of them.
 When chlorine kills them, the cells rupture and release their contents as fine particles that float in the water column.
 Those particles are too small for the human eye to see individually, but together they look like grey-white milk — and they're too small for most filters to catch in a single pass.

-The cloudiness you're seeing is actually a sign the SLAM worked.
+The cloudiness you're seeing is actually a sign the shock worked.
 The bad news: it can take longer to clear the dead algae than it took to kill it.

 First — confirm the algae is actually dead